Best, when measured against the rest.

 - FeNO is elevated in individuals with allergic asthma.4

 - An elevated FeNO is associated with infiltration of eosinophils in the airways.5,6 FeNO elevations are driven by allergic inflammation (Type 2 or Th2) characterized by eosinophilic infiltration and high immunoglobulin (IgE) levels.
-However, a large proportion of asthmatics are nonallergic and do not have an elevated FeNO.

 - FeNO can be lowered by anti-inflammatory agents.